Friday, August 30, 2013

 Saturday, August 17, 2013

-According to reports in the Bangladesh media, they include four local cricketers - Mohammad Ashraful, former Test bowler Mohammad Rafique, pacer Mahbubul Alam and left-arm spinner Mosharrof Hossain; the owners of Dhaka Gladiators - Selim Chowdhury and Shihab Chowdhury; the CEO of Dhaka Gladiators - Gourav Rawat; and two foreign players, Darren Stevens and Kaushal Lokuarachchi.
+Although identities were initially withheld pending the investigation, Bangladesh’s media soon revealed the alleged perpetrators: four local players, including star cricketer Mohammad Ashraful, former Test bowler Mohammad Rafique, pacer Mahbubul Alam, and spinner Mosharrof Hossain; owners of the Dhaka Gladiators, Selim Chowdhury and Shihab Chowdhury; the CEO of the team, Gourav Rawat; and two international players, Darren Stevens and Kaushal Lokuarachchi.

 Thank You